 10. The right way to cook biryani rice

 If you have seen the traditional method of making chicken biryani, you will be amazed that the chef uses the chapati dough to seal the edge of the cover.
 He will seal the edge of the lid with chapati dough (or any bread dough) to prevent steam from escaping from the pot.

 What if you do not have any bread dough?

 If you do not have the chapati or bread dough, seal up the edge of the lid with a piece of kitchen towel.
-The whole purpose is to let the steam inside the pot to cook the chicken, which is the best way to keep the steam in the pot.
+The whole purpose is to let the steam inside the skillet to cook the chicken, which is the best way to keep the steam in the pot.

 You need to use very low heat for cooking the biryani.
 The yogurt at the bottom of the pot can burn fairly quickly over high heat.

 Place the pot in a saucepan or tawa

 The traditional method of cooking biryani is to put the pot on a tawa (a flat, dish-shaped frying pan) or a saucepan.
 The heat from the stove will be further away from the pot and is partially insulated by the tawa.
 This method is useful if the is still too high even if you have adjusted it to the minimum.
 You can also use a Dutch oven if you do not have a suitable pot.

 Let the steam to cook the rice and the meat.
 Cooking with steam in an enclosed utensil produce the best biryani rice.

 Cook the chicken biryani over very low heat for about 40 minutes.
 You will start to smell the aroma of the biryani after about 20 minutes.
 Do not open the lid until the end.

 After 40 minutes, switch off the stove and let it stands for another 10 minutes before serving.